oemof/tespy/docs/installation.rst

       **Having Python 3 installed**

-      We recommend installting TESPy within a virtual Python enviroment an not into the base, system wide Python installation.
+      We recommend installing TESPy within a virtual Python environment and not into the base, system-wide Python installation.
 On Linux you can use virtualenv to do so.

       1. Install virtualenv using the package management of your Linux distribution,